CodeReviewDAO/dxd_codereview/Reviews/186 - Java SDK Casper/Differential evaluation of Java SDK/README.md

 ## Reviewer notes

 * There are one missing method : query_global_state.
 The estimated implementation time for this method is 4 hours.
-* The implementation for chain_get_block should be merged to a single function and take BlockIdentifier param.
+* The implementation for chain_get_block should be merged into a single function and take BlockIdentifier param.
 The estimated update time for this merge is 1 hour.
 * Others methods and types are aligned with the SDK standard.